-- 1. Evidence acceptable to the Authority that the party granting the lease option is the current fee simple owner of the site(s). - 2.
+- 1. Evidence acceptable to the Authority that the party granting the lease option is the current fee simple owner of the site(s) as stated in Section 3 below. - 2.
 The agreement must bind the optionor to lease the property within a specific date range at a specific price if the Applicant (or applicant's successor) exercises the option to lease in the manner described in the agreement. - 3.
 The option agreement must be secured by an option payment, which must be paid at the time of application.
 The Applicant must provide evidence of such payment if it is in excess of \$100. - 4.
 The agreement must provide the following terms, which will be incorporated into the lease: - a.
 The proposed lease term, which must be no less than 35 years - b.
 The proposed rental payment - c.
-Acknowledgement that the Applicant will record the restrictive covenants (as contained in the land use restriction agreement) on the land and all improvements that is binding on the to be lessor and any successor in interest to the lessor. - d.
-Acknowledgement of the three year period after termination of the land use restriction agreement by foreclosure or deed in lieu thereof during which residential tenants may not be evicted without cause and their gross rent cannot be raised. - 5.
+Acknowledgement that the Applicant will record the restrictive covenants (as contained in the land use restriction agreement) on the land and all improvements that is binding on the to be lessor and any successor in interest to the lessor. - 5.
 The option period must end no sooner than six (6) months after the application deadline.
-If extension fees or option payments are required to be paid, evidence that the extensions have been paid in full must be provided through the applicable date noted
+If extension fees or option payments are required to be paid, evidence that the extensions have been paid in full must be provided through the applicable date noted above.
+The option agreement cannot be subject to extension fees in order for the agreement to reach required option period expiration date. - Although not required to meet threshold site control, the option agreement should describe to what extent the real property has been or can be environmentally reviewed during the option period and the impact of that review on the project's readiness to proceed.

-- above.
-The option agreement cannot be subject to extension fees in order for the agreement to reach required option period expiration date. - 6.
-Although not required to meet threshold site control, the option agreement should describe to what extent the real property has been or can be environmentally reviewed during the option period and the impact of that review on the project's readiness to proceed. - vi.
+- vi.
 If the Applicant has an agreement that cannot be classified as an agreement set forth above, the Applicant may contact the Authority to see if such agreement will meet site control.
 However, for competitive rounds the deadline to contact the Authority to solicit feedback is two weeks prior to the application deadline and any feedback provided by the Authority should not be construed as an approval of the site control documents prior to the deadline.
 Additionally, a letter of intent is not evidence of site control and indicates a lack of readiness to proceed. - 3.
 Evidence of Current Owner Site Control.
 Only the following are considered acceptable evidence of the current owner's site control, as required in the agreements listed above: - a.
-A recorded warranty deed with the seller/lessor/donor/optionor listed as grantee or - A current title commitment or policy that identifies the seller/lessor/donor/optionor as the current owner of the real property.
+A recorded warranty deed with the seller/lessor/donor/optionor listed as grantee or - b.
+A current title commitment or policy that identifies the seller/lessor/donor/optionor as the current owner of the real property.
 Deeds of trust or developer agreements do not constitute site control.